141: The Cossacks Are Not Coming

 Except when otherwise indicated, the contents of this podcast are © and ℗ 2015, 2016, 2017, 2018, 2019 by Mark Painter, all rights reserved.
 Some music and sound effects used by arrangement with Pond 5.

-One thought on “141: The Cossacks Are Not Coming
+2 thoughts on “141: The Cossacks Are Not Coming

 1. The empress Zita’s Brothers were in the Belgian army not the French because the house of Parma was a branch of the Bourbon dynasty (via the Spanish royal family which was founded by a grandson of Louis XIV).
 The third Republic had barred all Bourbons and Bonapartes and that caught the Parmese in the net